oebitw/pearl/articles/product.md

 ## Products and Features

-In order to have contestant design and user experience for all the Syarah website sections

-I want to declare that we will features will be build on top of Syarah website.

-So the features in syarah will be availabe in ()

 ### Search a car by it's image (Both)

+Ever look at a vehicle and wonder what that car is?
+Let our machine learning algorithm analyze an image of a vehicle and return the available vehicles for sale to you.

-I  want to follow a lean product development approach to build this feature with minimum waste.
+We have a big feature here, in order to build it i want to follow a lean product development approach with minimal waste.

 The development will be in three phases based on the MVP testing results:

 1) Start with MVP Explainer technique.
-   -  we will build an animated video to market this feature for our customers and look for there feedback and comments.
+   -  we will create an animated video to market this feature for our customers and look for there feedback and comments.
    - Here we will collect qualitative data.

 2)  Build a **Shadow button**.